kharyam/bpms-fuse-techday/bpms/README.md

   ![Uploaded Artifact](images/artifactupload.png)

-## Add the datamodel to the project's dependencies
+## Add the datamodel to the Project's Dependencies
 1. Select **Authoring** -> **Project Authoring**
 2. Select the small arrow to the right of **example** and choose **redhat**
  ![Change Org Unit](images/changeorgunit.png)